-M 12 Final Exam 3:00-4:50.
-Paper 3 is due by 12:00 p.m. on Tuesday 14.
+M 2 Final Exam 3:00-4:50 p.m.
+Paper 3 also due at this time.

-Readings by Literary Period - A Quick Reference/Clarification Guide (You can also use this as a "who did we cover?" study guide for the final exam)
+Readings by Literary Period - A Quick Reference/Clarification Guide (you can also use this as a "who did we cover?" study guide for the final exam)

 This semester we will be grouping writers in ways that often cross periods.
-Further, the Heath Anthology, while structured overall by historic progression, tends to emphasize sub-groups of writers organized around broad issues.
+Further, the Heath Anthology, while it is structured overall by historic progression, tends to emphasize sub-groups of writers organized around broad issues.
 But it's important for you to know which writers belong to which period (and how their work fits within it).
 Our readings can be historically charted as follows: